igorfiori/igorfiori/README.md

 - **LinkedIn**: https://www.linkedin.com/in/igor-fiori-779589251/

-## ⚡ I love exploring new technologies and keeping up with the latest trends in the tech world!
+## ⚡ I love exploring new technologies and studying them!

 <!---
 igorfiori/igorfiori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.